DaisukeFlowers/Asistente/README.md

-# Schedulink – Backend & Frontend (Render Ready)
+# Diyartec Website – Backend & Frontend (Render Ready)

-Schedulink is a Node/Express backend (Google OAuth PKCE, encrypted refresh tokens, session + rate limiting scaffolding) plus a Vite React frontend.
-This repository is now clone‑and‑deploy ready for Render.
+This repository contains the Diyartec API (Node/Express) and Diyartec React frontend (Vite).
+It evolved from the original Schedulink codebase and has been rebranded & hardened: new environment variable naming, /api/version endpoint, and CI/rotation scaffolding.

 ## 🚀 Key Features (Backend)